18 Top-Rated Midwest Vacations

 15. Milwaukee, Wisconsin

-Milwaukee is a city that is full of surprises, making it even more exciting to visit once you discover all of its hidden highlights.
+Milwaukee is a city that is full of surprises, making it even more exciting to visit for fun or to plan a weekend getaway once you discover all of its hidden highlights.
 Start your Milwaukee visit with a stroll through downtown and through the RiverWalk District and the Historic Third Ward.

 You will find the heart of the social scene in the small eateries and along the streets.
 Stop by the Milwaukee Public Market, which is one of the most bustling places to visit in the city and where you can find unique goods, from spices to gifts.